rzubala/faiss-node-tester/README.md

 # Faiss Node Tester

 A tester that verifies that faiss-node loading of embeddings works correctly.
-Using the `RUN_SIMILARITY_SEARCH` environment variable, you can run a similarity search verification although Google Auth configuration is required: [info](https://cloud.google.com/docs/authentication/getting-started)
+Using the `RUN_SIMILARITY_SEARCH` environment variable, you can also run a similarity search verification although Google Auth configuration is required: [info](https://cloud.google.com/docs/authentication/getting-started)

 # Image creation:
 ```bash